isomerpages/mom-rcfw/_activities/past-activities/ASEAN Future of Work Conference, 23 Sep 2021.md

 [Conference Programme - Click Here](/files/2021%20ASEAN%20FOW%20Conference%20-%20Provisional%20Programme%20(final).pdf)

+**You can now re-watch the Conference sessions via the hyper-linked session titles. **

+---

+1. Opening Remarks by Dato Lim Jock Hoi, Secretary-General of ASEAN

+2.

 We thank the close to 1,900 regional participants and all our speakers for engaging in the lively discussions.